Home Blog Patent Law

 Jump to Section

-Patent law is a specialized field of law that deals with the protection of intellectual property rights related to inventions.
-In California, as in most other jurisdictions, patent law governs the legal rights and obligations of inventors, owners, and users of patents.
-Patents provide legal protection to inventors by granting them exclusive rights to manufacture, use, and sell their inventions for a specified period of time.
+Patent law is a specialized branch of law concerning the protection of intellectual property rights with respect to inventions.
+Patent law governs the legal rights and obligations of inventors, owners, and users of patents, as is the case under California law, just as it is in most jurisdictions.
+Patents are given to inventors to provide them with legal protection that allows them exclusive rights to produce, use, or sell their products for a period stipulated by the law.

 Essentials of Patent Law